ctron/de.dentrassi.camel.milo/README.md

+**Note:** This component is now available in Apache Camel 2.19.0 out of the box.
+This repository will no longer be maintained.
+If you want the most recent version, please switch to Apache Camel.

 # Apache Camel™ OPC UA Component [![Build status](https://api.travis-ci.org/ctron/de.dentrassi.camel.milo.svg "Travis Build Status")](https://travis-ci.org/ctron/de.dentrassi.camel.milo) [![Maven Central](https://img.shields.io/maven-central/v/de.dentrassi.camel.milo/camel-milo.svg)](https://search.maven.org/#search|ga|1|g%3A%22de.dentrassi.camel.milo%22%20AND%20a%3A%22camel-milo%22)

 This is an Apache Camel component for providing OPC UA client and server functionality based on Eclipse Milo™.